 - (A) All signs including proposed methods of illumination must be approved by the Development Standards Committee and the City of Ontario. - (B) All electrical signs and their installation must comply with all local building and electrical codes. - (C) No exposed conduits, tubing or raceways will be permitted except as shown on the attached exhibits. - (D) All cabinets, conductors, transformers and other equipment shall be concealed. - (E) Electrical service to all signs on privately owned property shall be on Owner's/Occupant's meters. - (F) All exterior letters exposed to the weather shall be mounted at least 3⁄4" from the building wall to permit proper dirt and water drainage.
-All bolts, fastenings and chips shall be of stainless steel, aluminum, brass, bronze or other noncorrosive materials.
-No black iron materials of any type will be permitted. - (G) Sign Contractor shall repair all damage caused by his work.
+All bolts, fastenings and chips shall be of stainless steel, aluminum, brass, bronze or other non-corrosive materials.
+No black iron materials of any type will be permitted. - (G) Sign Contractor shall repair all damage caused by his work. - (H) Owners/Occupant shall be fully responsible for the operations of their sign contractor. - All sign illumination systems shall minimize the energy needed by utilizing contemporary energy saving techniques and materials. - (J) Sign materials shall be limited to metal, concrete, glass and acrylic materials with UV inhibitors.
+All materials shall be of high quality, durability, and require low-maintenance. - (K) Wall mounted signs shall be constructed of individual letters. - (L) Exposed neon signage is not permitted.

-- (H) Owners/Occupant shall be fully responsible for the operations of their sign contractor. - (I) All sign illumination systems shall minimize the energy needed by utilizing contemporary energy saving techniques and materials. - (J) Sign materials shall be limited to metal, concrete, glass and acrylic materials with UV inhibitors.
-All materials shall be of high quality, durability, and require low-maintenance. - (K) Wall mounted signs shall be constructed of individual letters. - (L) Exposed neon signage is not permitted. - 3.4.7 Special Event Signs/Devices
+3.4.7 Special Event Signs/Devices

-Temporary signs are subject to the requirements of Chapter 8.0 (Sign Regulations) of the City of Ontario Development Code (effective 1/1/2016).
+Temporary signs are subject to the requirements of Section 9-1.3130 of The City of Ontario Development Code.